ishafiul/ishafiul/README.md

 developer who loves to code and passionate about designing and developing Web APIs.
 Personally I like JavaScript a lot.
 I enjoy working with frameworks such as React, Angular, Express, Nest, and sometime Laravel...

-- 🔭 I’m currently devoloping a flutter app for Joruri Tech
+- 🔭 I’m currently devoloping some flutter app for Joruri Tech
 - 🌱 I’m currently learning Dart, flutter, graphql
 <!--
 - 👯 I’m looking to collaborate on ...